 Seaports are international borders and gateways to America; therefore, the federal government has a clear Constitutional responsibility to protect them.
-AAPA member port authorities have worked for many years in cooperation with federal agencies like the Department of Homeland Security (DHS) and others.
-It is imperative that this relationship between ports and their federal partners remains strong in order to continue protecting the United States from potential grave threats posed against our seaports and against our nation as a whole.
+AAPA member port authorities have worked for many years in cooperation with federal agencies similar to and including the Department of Homeland Security (DHS).
+It is imperative that this relationship between ports and their federal partners remain steadfast while they continue to protect the United States from potential grave threats posed against our seaports and our nation.

-I. PORT SECURITY GRANTS
+PORT SECURITY GRANTS

-The Port Security Grant Program (PSGP) continues to be very valuable for U.S. ports, which serve as partners with the Department of Homeland Security (DHS) to harden security and protect our homeland.
+The Port Security Grant Program (PSGP) continues to be very valuable for U.S. ports and serves as a partner to the Department of Homeland Security (DHS) to harden security and protect our homeland.